-A school wellness policy (SWP) is a written document of official policies that guide a local educational agency (LEA) or school district’s efforts to establish a school environment that promotes students’ health, well-being, and ability to learn by supporting healthy eating and physical activity.
+A local school wellness policy (LSWP) is a written document of official policies that guide a local educational agency (LEA) or school district’s efforts to establish a school environment that promotes students’ health, well-being, and ability to learn by supporting healthy eating and physical activity.
 The local SWP requirement was established by the Child Nutrition and WIC Reauthorization Act of 2004 (Public Law 108-265), and further strengthened by the Healthy, Hunger-Free Kids Act of 2010.
-It requires schools and institutions that participate in the U.S. Department of Agriculture (USDA) school nutrition programs to develop a local SWP that promotes the health of students and addresses the growing problem of childhood obesity.
-The responsibility for SWP development is at the local level to allow each school district and institution to address their unique needs.
+It requires that schools and institutions participating in the U.S. Department of Agriculture's (USDA) National School Lunch Program (NSLP) and School Breakfast Program (SBP) must develop a LSWP that promotes the health of students and addresses the growing problem of childhood obesity.
+The responsibility for LSWP development is at the local level to allow each school district and institution to address their unique needs.

 - Local Wellness Policies: Overview and Action Steps

 - USDA Memo SP 24-17: Local School Wellness Policy: Guidance and Q&As

 At a minimum, the LSWP must:

 - include goals for nutrition promotion and education, physical activity, and other school- based activities that promote student wellness;